djl57/axe/packages/touch/README.md

   * speed [Number:200] It will be grigger if speed is fast and needn't enough offset
   * touchmove [Function(offsetX, offsetY)] It allow you handle moving event, and you can change element position in live
   * prevent [Boolean:true] PreventDefault when touch start

+**NOTE**

+when you use Touch, the node was inject initially so that you needn't pass it again.

 ## Build Setup